Titox122/FortAlpha-Launcher/README.md

 select your level and press apply changes play

-# ¿What The Hell is This?
+# What The Hell is This
 its a unofficial Fortnite Alpha Launcher. the script detects every .umap and show it in a list

 ### Credits